FrankHB/pl-docs/en-US/calling-for-language-features.md

 * Allowing native (mutable) states natively
 	* No need to "compile" manually to get the states transformed

+For the necessity of impure effects, see the subclause of first-class effects below.

 The formal model of impure variant of lambda calculi are relatively recent compared to the practical languages with the feature.
 See [[Plo75]](http://homepages.inf.ed.ac.uk/gdp/publications/cbn_cbv_lambda.pdf) and [[Fe91]](https://www2.ccs.neu.edu/racket/pubs/scp91-felleisen.ps.gz).

 ##### Lexical scoped impure lambda calculi based